 25.3.4.3 Level 2 dynamic fragmentation

 Upon reception of an MPDU or A-MPDU that carries one or more dynamic fragments, the recipient STA responds with one of the following frames:

 — An Ack frame when the received fragment is contained in an MPDU or VHT single MPDU that solicits the immediate response.
 The recipient STA shall follow the rules defined in 10.3.2.9 (Ack procedure) for generating the Ack frame and the rules defined in 25.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame that contains the acknowledgement for the soliciting VHT single MPDU carried in a HE trigger-based PPDU(#1793)(#2628).

-— A BlockAck frame when the received fragments, up to one fragment for each MSDU, are contained in an A-MPDU that solicits an immediate response(#1820)(#1485).
+— A BlockAck frame when the received fragments, up to one fragment for each MSDU or A-MSDU, are contained in an A-MPDU that solicits an immediate response(#1820)(#1485).
 The recipient STA shall follow the rules defined in 10.24.7.5 (Generation and transmission of BlockAck frames by an HT STA or DMG STA) for generating the BlockAck frame and the rules in 25.4 (Block acknowledgement) for generating the Multi-STA BlockAck frame(#1793), except that the STA shall:

 • Set to 0 the LSB of the Fragment Number subfield in the Block Ack Starting Sequence Control subfield of the BlockAck frame or Multi-STA BlockAck(#Ed) frame that corresponds to a TID of a received fragment(#967)

 • Set to 1 each bit of the Block Ack Bitmap field that corresponds to a Sequence Number subfield and TID subfield of a successfully received fragment contained in the soliciting A-MPDU or multi-TID A-MPDU

-• Update the corresponding block ack record(#1486)(#Ed) only when an MSDU that is received in fragments is successfully reconstructed (see 10.6 (Defragmentation)) otherwise it shall not update the block ack record(#Ed) for that MSDU.(#1793)(#1217) A recipient STA shall discard any fragments that have been received during an HT-immediate BA session for a TID if it receives a BlockAckReq(#Ed) frame from the originator STA for that TID when the fragments have a Sequence Number field value that is less than the value of the Starting Sequence Number field of the BlockAckReq(#Ed) frame (where the comparison of the two values is performed modulo 4096)(#1662)(#2197)(#1217).
+• Update the corresponding block ack record(#1486)(#Ed) only when an MSDU or A-MSDU that is received in fragments is successfully reconstructed (see 10.6 (Defragmentation)) otherwise it shall not update the block ack record(#Ed) for that MSDU or A-MSDU.(#1793)(#1217) A recipient STA shall discard any fragments that have been received during an HT-immediate BA session for a TID if it receives a BlockAckReq(#Ed) frame from the originator STA for that TID when the fragments have a Sequence Number field value that is less than the value of the Starting Sequence Number field of the BlockAckReq(#Ed) frame (where the comparison of the two values is performed modulo 4096)(#1662)(#2197)(#1217).

 25.3.4.4 Level 3 dynamic fragmentation